-Location: Off the 91 Freeway in Yorba Linda.
+Directions to Box Canyon Park in Yorba Linda: Off the 91 Freeway in Yorba Linda.
 Exit at Weir Canyon Road/Yorba Linda Blvd where you see the SAVI Ranch shopping area.
 You’ll turn right onto La Palma from the freeway.
 You’ll turn left onto Via Lomas de Yorba W (it turns into Via Lomas de Yorba E).
 The park is on your left when you cross Foxtail Drive.
 I turned left onto Foxtail and parked on the hill.
-MAP TO BOX CANYON PARK IN YORBA LINDA
+(Address: 23400 Foxtail Drive, Yorba Linda) MAP TO BOX CANYON PARK IN YORBA LINDA

-- No parking lot.
+No parking lot.
 The only available parking is on the street, so use your parallel parking zen.
-If there are a lot of visitors at the park when you go, you may end up parking near the bottom of a fairly steep street, in which case you’ll be in for a bit of an uphill hike.
+If there are a lot of visitors at the park when you go, you may end up parking near the bottom of a fairly steep street, in which case you’ll be in for a bit of an uphill hike (which is not ideal if you are pushing a wheelchair).

 - Parking on the street